 The use of SI units and notations for physical quantities is acknowledged.
 Instead of describing well-known methods and properties, reference should be made to published data.
 Reference numbers should be placed in square brackets in sequence one after another.
 Abbreviations and other notations should be written in full upon first usage with the abbreviation or notation in parentheses, and then the abbreviation or notation should be used uniformly throughout the manuscript.
-Physical quantities should be italicized, while units and special mathematical symbols (e.g., max, sin, ln, ∇) should be typed in Roman.
+Physical quantities should be italicized, while units and special mathematical symbols (e.g., max, sin, ln, $\nabla$ ) should be typed in Roman.
 Use decimals, rather than fractions, with units of time or measure, for example, $L = 7.3 \times 10^3$ m and $E_a = 14$ kJ/mol.
 The use of the same notations for different units is impermissible.
 Mathematical formulas placed on separate lines should be enumerated consecutively with Arabic numerals in parenthesis, and chemical formulas should be denoted with Roman numerals.
 The text should contain references to all tables and figures.
 Do not cite experimental data and calculation results that are not discussed in the text, and do not use both graphs and tables to illustrate the same results.

 Conclusions should not duplicate the abstract.
 In this section, the importance of the results discussed in the paper for development of the related research area should be substantiated and the prospects for studying the given issue should be considered.
-If necessary, acknowledgments for help in the work should be presented.
-Appendices should contain subsections that do no affect the understanding of the body of the text but are of importance for experts in this area of science.